-BIOL 3710 - Field Botany
+BIOL 3710 - Plants of Georgia

 Credits: 3.00 Lecture: 2.00 College: College of Arts and Sciences Department: Biology Department An introduction to the local flora, particularly of conifers and of flowering plants, with an emphasis on field recognition and the use of keys.
-(2-3-3) Prerequisites: BIOL 2108 Minimum Grade: C or BIOL 2108H Minimum Grade: C
+(2-3-3) Prerequisites: BIOL 2108 Minimum Grade: C or BIOL 2108K Minimum Grade: C

-BIOL 4010A - Biology Seminar I
+BIOL 4010A - Research Capstone I

-A course in which the student will propose, develop, and complete a hands-on research project under the supervision of a faculty member within the Department.
+Credits: 1.00 Lecture: College: College of Arts and Sciences Department: Biology Department A course in which the student will propose, develop, and complete a hands-on research project under the supervision of a faculty member within the Department.
 The culmination of the semester will be the submission of a research paper, suitable for submission for publication.
 Taught Fall Semester each year.
 (0-2-1)

-BIOL 4010B - Biology Seminar II
+BIOL 4010B - Research Capstone II